mitchr/mitchr.github.io/_posts/07-01-19-trapezoid.md

 The error is much smaller, which should make sense because the composite trapezoidal rule has error of order $O(h^3)$.
 So when we double our steps-size, our error is $\frac{1}{8}$ed.

 ---
-<sup id="fn1">1.
-Avazzadeh, Z., et al. “Numerical Solution of Fredholm Integral Equations of the Second Kind by Using Integral Mean Value Theorem.”
-Applied Mathematical Modelling, vol. 35, no. 5, May 2011, pp. 2374–2383.<a href="#ref1">↩</a></sup>
+[^1]: Avazzadeh, Z., et al. “Numerical Solution of Fredholm Integral Equations of the Second Kind by Using Integral Mean Value Theorem.”
+Applied Mathematical Modelling, vol. 35, no. 5, May 2011, pp. 2374–2383.